pydantic/pydantic/docs/usage/validators.md

 A few things to note on validators:

-* validators are "class methods", so the first argument value they receive is the `UserModel` class, not an instance of `UserModel`.
+* `@field_validator`s are "class methods", so the first argument value they receive is the `UserModel` class, not an instance of `UserModel`.
 We recommend you use the `@classmethod` decorator on them below the `@field_validator` decorator to get proper type checking.
 * the second argument is the field value to validate; it can be named as you please
 * the third argument, if present, is an instance of `pydantic.FieldValidationInfo`
 * validators should either return the parsed value or raise a `ValueError` or `AssertionError` (``assert`` statements may be used).